books

 -Using Vacuum

 Vacuum cleans a Postgres database by cleaning records from rolled back transactions.
 It also updates statistics stored in the system catalogs.
-These statistics are ...
+These statistics ...

 -Using Vacuumdb